2DegreesWest/OSDownloadsAPI/README.md

 --------------

 Feel free to test the methodology by downloading the python script or FME workbench.
-The python script was put together using the [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) software library and users will need to install this in order for the script to run.
+The python script was developed in v3.9 with the help of the [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) software library and users will need to install this in order for the script to run.
 It is also worth noting that no error catching currently